-The castle was erected in the 13th century, probably by a knight family from the Aba family, who also erected the nearby Kysak castle.
+The castle was erected probably at the end of the 13th century, by a knights from the Aba family, who also erected the nearby Kysak Castle.
 From their name, both these strongholds are also called Drienov.
-The castle in Obišovce did not function long, probably disappeared in the second half of the fifteenth century.
+As during the division of the family estate in 1289, it was not mentioned yet, it had to be built after this date, and before 1297, when it was already confirmed by the sources.
+The castle in Obišovce did not function long, probably it disappeared already in the middle of the 15th century.
+Its not too long existence is evidenced, among others, by the absence of an outer bailey and the lack of archaeological findings later than from the mid-15th century.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.